gerardpc/python-course/docs/sections/python_libraries/sklearn/sklearn_features.md

 That may be the case when we load data from a SKLearn dataset, but it is not the case in the real world, where data rarely comes in such a form.

-Hence, one of the more important steps in using machine learning in practice is **feature engineering**: that is, taking whatever information you have about your problem and turning it into numbers that you can use to build your feature matrix.
+Hence, one of the most important steps in using machine learning in practice is **feature engineering**: that is, taking whatever information you have about your problem and turning it into numbers that you can use to build your feature matrix.